xeni-lab/reaching_movements_after_stroke/README.md

     Download data and scripts
-    Open main_script_RMAS.R with the statistical software R Insert the path to the folder with the downloaded data at the beginning of the scrip
+    Open main_script_RMAS.R with the statistical software R Insert the paths to the folders with the downloaded data at the beginning of the scrip